lens-protocol/momoka/README.md

 ### Package

-This is built in node and this means it can be ran on the client as well as a server, it wont use the DB on the client but can mean you can run proof checks in runtime which is super powerful.
+This is a built-in node, and this means it can be run on the client as well as a server; it won't use the DB on the client but can mean you can run proof checks in runtime, which is super powerful.

 ```bash
 $ npm i @lens-protocol/data-availability-verifier